RetroReversing/retroReversing/pages/gameboy/OfficialGameBoySDK.md

 # Official GameBoy Software Development Kit
 The official gameboy development kit was developed by Intelligent systems and sold with their development kit hardware such as the `DMG-ICE`.
 It evolved over time and added support for the Gameboy Color eventually becoming the SDK shipped with the `IS-CGB-EMULATOR` hardware.
+{% include link-to-other-post.html post="/gameboy-development-kit-hardware/" description="For more information on the development hardware check out this post." %}

 ## Download the SDK
 You can download the Japanese version of the Gameboy Color SDK from emuparadise here: